-The following abbreviations, when used in the inscription on the face of this Note, shall be construed as though they were written out in full according to applicable laws or regulations: UNIF GIFT MIN ACT TEN COM - as tenants in common Custodian \ TEN ENT - as tenants by the entireties (Cust) (Minor) JT TEN - as joint tenants with right of under Uniform Gifts to Minors Act survivorship and not as tenants (State) in common Additional abbreviations may also be used though not in the above list.
-ASSIGNMENT FOR VALUE RECEIVED, the undersigned hereby sell(s), assign(s) and transfer(s) unto PLEASE INSERT SOCIAL SECURITY OR OTHER IDENTIFYING NUMBER OF ASSIGNEE (Please print or typewrite name and address including postal zip code of assignee) this Note and all rights thereunder hereby irrevocably constituting and appointing Attorney to transfer this Note on the books of the Company, with full power of substitution in the premises.
-Dated: Notice: The signature(s) on this Assignment must correspond with the name(s) as written upon the face of this Note in every particular, without alteration or enlargement or any change whatsoever.
+The following abbreviations, when used in the inscription on the face of this Note, shall be construed as though they were written out in full according to applicable laws or regulations:

+TEN COM - as tenants in common UNIF GIFT ACT MIN Custodian TEN ENT - as tenants by the entireties (0 Cust) (Minor) JT TEN - as joint tenants with right of survivorship and not as tenants der Uniform Gifts to Minors et(State) in common Additional abbreviations may al lso be used thou igh not in the a bove list.
+ASSIGNMENT , FOR VALUE RECEIVED, the unde ersigned hereby y sell(s), assig n(s) and transfer(s) unto PLEASE INS SERT SOCIAL SECURITY OR OTHER IDENTIFYIN NG NUMBER OF ASSIGNEE · (Please print or typewrite name and address inc cluding postal z ip code of assi gnee) this Note and d all rights thereunder hereby irr revocably cons stituting and a ppointing Attorney to premises. transfer this Note on the books s of the Comp oany, with ful l power of substitution in the Dated: NI ( TI · ] 1 must correspond upon the face of ignature(s) on this Assignment and with the name(s) as written of this Note in every particular, tion or enlargement or any ever.
+13